Please register or login to continue

 19. There is a feasibility that cannot be ignored about our will on the argument that it is immaterial, because we are aware of its operational function.
 We make the selection to express it.
 There are things that are immaterial in their conception, but when referring to things in the philosophical sense, immateriality can be deduced as rational, if there is an ethical purpose for that immateriality, such as thoughts and opinions.

-20. We can debate the issue in general about the broader concept of what is free will, but that is better left for another argument that is based solely, on the discourse between free will and determinism.
+20. We can debate the issue in general about the broader concept of what is free will, but that is better left for another argument that is based solely on the discourse between free will and determinism.
 Within ethos, the argument proposed is the function of our will, not its implausibility.

 22. Our will has the entire capacity to execute whatever logical goal or task we have, and interchange ideas amongst each other logically that assist us with the intricacies of life.
-Those intricacies of live are what ultimately define and shape our character.
+Those intricacies of life are what ultimately define and shape our character.

-23. Once more, it is the transparent quandary of what do I want to do or don't want to do?
-This is what we determine effectively, within the power of our will.
+23. Once more, it is the transparent quandary of what do I want to do or don’t want to do?
+This is what we determine effectively within the power of our will.
 When the will is resolute, then the self is empowered.
 This implies that the will is not to be mistaken for the self.
 The self is what identifies us internally and externally, while the will is something that we possess.

 24. Although there is an evident measure of logic to that asseveration, the will is mostly associated with ethos.
 The will has an immense capacity, as it has a great measure of determination.
-It is that determination that convinces us to act than to be reluctant.
+It is that determination that convinces us to act rather than to be reluctant.

-25. The Oracle is the moral guidance to our ethos and a discernible reference, for the original validation and commitment of this philosophy.
+25. The Oracle is the moral guidance to our ethos and a discernible reference for the original validation and commitment of this philosophy.
 The Oracle was not intended to be conspicuous or construed as mere philosophy.
 Its purpose is to inform us about the themes it has elaborated with precision.

-27. People tend to ignore this optimal capacity, with pretexts or thoughts to justify their demeanour and actions expressed, but the will of a person is measured by those actions that are committed and the demeanour of the person.
+27. People tend to ignore this optimal capacity with pretexts or thoughts to justify their demeanour and actions expressed, but the will of a person is measured by those actions that are committed and the demeanour of the person.
 The realisation that we should understand is that we can govern our idiosyncrasy and actions.

 28. At times, we forsake our will or take it for granted.
 This errant belief only complicates the introspective nature of our surmisal and presupposition to believe in its capacity.
 When we believe in the power of our will, then we are able to manifest openly our deepest desires and thoughts.